 Practically everyone knows that smoking can have a deadly impact on your body, however, many people don’t realise the damage smoking causes to our mouths, teeth and gums.
 If you are looking to give up smoking, National No Smoking Day is a great time to start and improve your oral hygiene.

 National No Smoking Day is an annual health awareness day, with the aim to help smokers who want to quit smoking.
 Every puff of smoke that gets into our bodies starts by passing our lips, tongue, teeth and gums, impacting on our oral health by causing tooth staining, gum disease, tooth loss and in more severe cases mouth cancer.

 A smoker’s mouth is not pretty thanks to the unattractive yellow stains that tar and nicotine leave on our teeth.
 Over time this discolouration can become more permanent as it seeps into the enamel.
 Regular hygiene appointments can prevent this from happening.
-We recommend seeing Rebecca every three months.
+We recommend seeing our dental hygienist every three months.

 It’s no surprise that smokers have bad breath and it’s not the kind that can be easily disguised by sucking a mint!
 More than 4,000 chemicals pass through your mouth every time you smoke, many of which collect on the surface of your mouth.
 This may cause a dry mouth as well as increasing the risk of gum infections.

 The gums are affected because smoking causes a lack of oxygen in the bloodstream, so the infected gums fail to heal.
 Smoking causes people to have more dental plaque and for gum disease to progress more rapidly than in non-smokers.
 Gum disease still remains the most common cause of tooth loss in adults.
 If you are concerned about your gums or you are finding your teeth are becoming loose – we can help.
 Why not come and speak to one of the team to find out ways in which we can get your mouth healthy.